 In addition, the City participates in a number of ongoing local and regional coordination efforts throughout the program year.
-These include the NW Indiana Continuum of Care (CoC).
+These include the NW Indiana Continuum of Care (CoC), the Lake County Housing Taskforce, and the Northwest Indiana Banker Community Council.
 The CoC is a collaborative effort of over 60 service providers in Lake County focused on providing services to the homeless and near homeless populations in the area.
-The City is also participating in the regional planning efforts to extend the commuter rail line within Lake County and the Lake County Housing Task Force.
+The City is also participating in the regional planning efforts to extend the commuter rail line within Lake County.